solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

 #### Outdated SDK

 PostgreSQL has gone through many changes over the years.
 In some cases parameters have been deprecated and/or removed.
-You will need to ensure that your SDK supports the target PostgreSQL versoin.
+Ensure the SDK version supports the target PostgreSQL version.

 #### Misconfiguration

 - Administrators use the database admin user specified during server creation to create new databases and add new users.
 If the admin user credentials were not recorded, administrators can easily reset the admin password using the Azure portal.
   - Logging in with the administrator account can help debug other access issues, like confirming if a given user exists.

-If you receive permission denied errors, ensure you are connecting to the correct database with the correct username and password and have the proper permissions assigned.
+For permission denied errors, check the connection string is connecting to the correct database with the correct username and password and have the proper permissions assigned.

 #### Collation Defaults

 After migrating from a source instance to Azure Database for PostgreSQL Flexible Server be cognizant of the collation settings.

 Flexible Server uses `en_US.utf8`.
 The Postgres documentation states that "The LC_COLLATE and LC_CTYPE variables affect the sort order of indexes".
-You may need to rebuild the indexes.
+If the collation is mismatched, rebuild the indexes.

 #### SSL Connectivity

 Most on-premises applications that are migrated to cloud-based services will not have the supporting connection string information for SSL based connections.
-In most cases, you will need to download the SSL certificate for the server(s) and include them as part of your application deployments.
+In most cases, it will be necessary to download the SSL certificate for the server(s) and include them as part of the application deployments.

 SSL certificate best practice is to expire these certifcates on a set period.
-If you have migrated your applications to use SSL, ensure that the certificate is valid.
-You should put an event in the operations calendar that will let administrators and developers know that the SSL certificate is going to expire.
+For applications that use SSL, ensure that the certificate is valid.
+As a best practice, put an event in the operations calendar that will let administrators and developers know that the SSL certificate is going to expire.

 For more information, review [Understanding the changes in the Root CA change for Azure Database for PostgreSQL Single server](https://learn.microsoft.com/azure/postgresql/single-server/concepts-certificate-rotation).

-When working with other Azure services such as Azure Synapse or Azure Data Factory, ensure you select the SSL option that requires encryption otherwise you will get a connection error.
+When working with other Azure services such as Azure Synapse or Azure Data Factory, be sure to select the SSL option that requires encryption otherwise a connection error will occur.

 #### Network access issues